reefland/ansible-k3s-argocd-renovate/_extra_apps/mosquitto-exporter/README.md

 ---

-Grafana Dashboard for Mosquitto MQTT: `11542`
+Based on Grafana Dashboard for Mosquitto MQTT: `11542`.
+Several enhancements over the base dashboard have been made.

 This will be automatically installed as a configMap Dashboard for Grafana as part of the Mosquitto Exporter deployment.